 There are a number of organic growers out there that have gone stock-free, such as Tolhurst Farm in Whitchurch-on-Thames in south Oxfordshire, UK.
 They have been successfully stock-free for over 10 years now, demonstrating that this practice is definitely viable on a large scale!
 They aren’t the only ones though; there are a growing number of farms worldwide that are going veganic.
 For a list of these farms, check out the Veganic Agriculture Network.
 This list is continuing to expand, but some stock-free farms still haven’t joined the network.
 If you know of a farm practicing veganic agriculture that is not on this list please contact the VAN and let them know.

-I know many of the people reading this article believe strongly in organics and sustainable agriculture, as do I. This is why, from our home garden plots to the sweeping crops that cover this land, we have the right to raise the standard, stop supporting environmentally destructive and unethical farming practices and go VEGANIC!
+Many of the people reading this article believe strongly in organics and sustainable agriculture.
+This is why, from our home garden plots to the sweeping crops that cover this land, we have the right to raise the standard, stop supporting environmentally destructive and unethical farming practices and go VEGANIC!